-House Bill No. 6517 seeks to improve transparency in employment practices by requiring employers to disclose salary ranges and benefits in both public and internal job postings.
-The bill introduces new definitions for terms such as "Benefits," "Wages," and "Wage range," while repealing previous definitions.
+House Bill No. 6517 aims to improve transparency in employment practices by requiring employers to disclose salary ranges and benefits in both public and internal job postings.
+The bill introduces new definitions for terms such as "Benefits," "Wages," and "Wage range," while repealing the previous definitions.
 It prohibits employers from restricting employees' rights to discuss wages or inquire about others' wages, and it mandates that employers provide wage ranges and a general description of benefits to applicants and employees upon request or during the hiring process.
+Additionally, the bill includes protections against retaliation for employees exercising their rights under this law.

 LAB Joint Favorable: 31-40z